luigifreda/pyslam/README.md

 At present, the volumetric reconstruction pipeline works with:
 - RGBD datasets
 - When a [depth estimator](#depth-prediction) is used
-  * in the back-end or
+  * in the back-end with STEREO datasets (you can't use depth prediction in the back-end with MONOCULAR datasets, further details [here](#depth-prediction))
-  * in the front-end and a depth prediction/estimation gets available for each processed keyframe.
+  * in the front-end (to emulate an RGBD sensor) and a depth prediction/estimation gets available for each processed keyframe.

 If you want a mesh as output then set `kVolumetricIntegrationExtractMesh=True` in `config_parameters.py`.